Minimalism lesson

 Intro

-This lesson idea has A LOT of ideas and you’ll have to be selective.
-It can be incorporated with the consumerism lesson as well as the consumer society.
+This lesson idea can be incorporated with the consumerism lesson as well as the consumer society.
 All three are built so that you can mix and match the different activities and tasks as you see fit.
-In this lesson idea the focus is mainly on minimalists and types of buying.
+In this lesson idea the focus is mainly on minimalist and types of buying.
 There is vocabulary work, a reading task and speaking questions.
 There is also a grammar focus on conditionals (First, second and third).
 The lesson is ideally for Upper-Intermediate and above but you can easily incorporate a lot of the ideas here with Intermediate levels.
 You can find more from the lesson ideas page.

 Warm-up